|The new road home, and pumpkin bread recipe.|

 The Connecticut barn that now beckons (once owned by a NY abstract expressionist who painted with Helen Frankenthaler) is a big, airy studio- with more space than we've ever enjoyed.
 There is the requisite neutral north light.
 Ample storage for (big) paintings.
 A deep, double art sink.
-A rustic loft for living (no frills- but a wonderful claw foot bath tub!).
+A rustic loft for living (no frills- or real kitchen- but a wonderful claw foot bath tub).
 And the biggest miracle of all?
 It is a rent we can afford.

 I predict adding to my Crock Pot recipes index.

 In the meantime, I have a make-ahead Thanksgiving recipe for you.
 A huge pumpkin loaf.
 Bake it.
 Wrap it.
 Freeze it.